h4ndzdatm0ld/dev-knot-blog/README.md

 ## Deployments - AWS

 Builds are published from `develop` and `main` branch upon successful merge.
 The builds are triggered in AWS Amplify via Github Webhooks.
-The `develop` branch will publish a preview version of the site on with a public DNS entry that's subject to change.
+The `develop` branch will publish a preview version of the site with a public DNS entry that's subject to change.
 This can be found inside the AWS Console.
 Adding a custom domain to the develop branch is also possible, but not complete yet.
 Rules can be created by branch as well.
 The `main` branch will publish to `www.dev-knot.com` and my old blog domain as well, `www.admin-save.com`.

 ## Deployments - Github Actions - DockerHub

 For my own amusement, Github Actions packages a simple nginx container upon successful builds to `develop` and `main` and tags the image accordingly.
-This is not used for production, but was part of the original process to deploy with AWS Fargate.
-That proved to be a total overkill and now it's just an artifact that's published with no real use other than a simple portable image of my blog that can be built with docker, locally.
+This is not used for production but was part of the original process to deploy with AWS Fargate.
+That proved to be total overkill and now it's just an artifact that's published with no real use other than a simple portable image of my blog that can be built with docker, locally.

 ## Docker Compose

-These two things could probably be collapsed and either just use the `nginx` or `traefik` for local testing and dockerhub publishing instead of added complexity of managing two reverse proxies for my own entertainment.
+These two things could probably be collapsed and either just use the `nginx` or `traefik` for local testing and dockerhub publishing instead of the added complexity of managing two reverse proxies for my own entertainment.

-### docker-compose-dev.yml
+### nginx-web.yml

-This file can be called with `docker-compose -f docker-compose-dev.yml up`.
+This file can be called with `docker-compose -f nginx-web.yml up`.
 Builds a local image with Nginx.

 ### docker-compose.yml

-This file contains the `terraform` image that controls deployments the infrastructure used to host this blog.
+This file contains the `terraform` image that controls deployments of the infrastructure used to host this blog.
 Additionally, it spins up a `Traefik` proxy container and a `hugo` container to preview the blog in my local development environment.

 ## Terraform